 "You've never been my favourite professor, sir," Harry answered, a flush rising on his cheeks.

 "Of course not," Snape snorted, before drinking his coffee.
 Harry took a tentative sip of his and scrunched up his face.
-He reached for the milk that Snape had placed on the table, and hoped that would help.
+He reached for the cream that Snape had placed on the table, and hoped that would help.

 "It should come to no surprise to you that you are not my favourite student," Snape continued, drumming his fingers on the table.
 "And yet, I have brought you to my personal home.
 Can you tell me why I might have done that, Potter?"